Our Mission

 A native of Nagoya, Japan, moved to New York in 1992 and established a record company called Mar Creation, Inc. in 2003.
 Kono is the co-founder of a film festival, “New York Japan CineFest” (est. 2012), vice president of a 501(c)(3) organization, “Catch Us Performing Arts” (est. 2018), and co-founder of “Chicago Japan Film Collective” (est. 2020).
 He is also an advisor for Kadoma International Film Festival, a judge for Brooklyn SciFi Film Festival, and a freelance writer for U.S.-based Japanese newspapers such as YomiTime (NY) and Rafu Shimpo (LA).

-Yukako Y. Wrenn (Festival Photographer)
+Yukako Y. Wrenn (Project Coordinator/ Festival Photographer)

 山中 Wrenn 庸華子